superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 ```

-Now that we got our model, what do we want to do with it?
 Let's say we are hobby investors and we consider investing in Tesla.
 We want to know how the company performed in Q2 this year.
 Let's ask our LLM about Tesla's revenue.

 ```python